-EXCELLENT PASSENGER CAPACITY In traffic planning, travel patterns and the number of passengers travelling in the system are two of many important factors that need to be taken into account.
+EXCELLENT PASSENGER CAPACITY

+In traffic planning, travel patterns and the number of passengers travelling in the system are two of many important factors that need to be taken into account.
 If possible, reducing the fleet by even a single bus can have a big impact on operating cost, for example by lowering fuel and maintenance costs and the need for additional drivers.

 Therefore, buses with high passenger capacity figures can potentially keep these costs down for operators, while also improving passenger flow in the public transport system.
 And by limiting the need to operate extra buses during peak hours, high capacity buses can also bring down fleet investment spend.

 With one of the best passenger capacity figures available, Scania buses allow operators to reap these benefits.
 High axle load capacity, reduced chassis and body weight, and new interior layout options means vehicle weight can be kept down, allowing for more passengers.
 This is further underlined in our fully electric variants, where in-route charging capacity minimises the needed battery weight.

-A FIRST-CLASS DRIVER AREA A bus operating in urban traffic is constantly exposed to the risk of external damage, and the work environment for drivers can be very demanding.
+A FIRST-CLASS DRIVER AREA

+A bus operating in urban traffic is constantly exposed to the risk of external damage, adding to the driver's workload.
 We have therefore developed a driver area that we believe is industry-leading.
-A great turning radius, excellent visibility, and an overall well-balanced vehicle makes for excellent drivability, while advanced driver assistance systems gives the driver good control of the vehicle through improved assisted handling, steering and braking.
+A great turning radius, excellent visibility, and an overall well-balanced vehicle makes for excellent drivability, while advanced driver assistance systems gives the driver good control of the vehicle through improved assisted handling, steering and braking systems.
 This increases safety and helps minimise accidents, thereby avoiding unnecessary costs.

 Due to the demanding work environment, operators also face challenges when it comes to high sick leave and employee retention.
-In addressing this issue, the driver area is an important factor and Scania has designed the best possible work environment for drivers in terms of ergonomics and reachability, climate control, safety features as well as the overall quality feel.
-All in all, this benefits both the drivers and operators.
-SOLUTIONS Scania wants to help cities and operators achieve sustainable mobility, and we believe the way to do that is through complete solutions consisting of both products and services.
+The design of the driver area is an important factor in addressing this issue, so Scania has designed the best possible work environment for drivers in terms of ergonomics and reachability, climate control, safety features as well as the overall quality feel.
+All in all, this benefits both driver and operator.

+SOLUTIONS

+Scania wants to help cities and operators achieve sustainable mobility, and we believe the way to do that is through complete solutions consisting of both products and services.

 Our flexible product portfolio consists of a wide range of products with multiple options, allowing for customised configurations that enable operators to meet various needs in urban operations.

 The services we offer can be of equal importance.
 Our service offering consists of a number of services for minimising emissions and optimising operating economy, focusing on areas like fuel economy and uptime.

 This complete package enables us to offer suitable solutions catered to each operator's individual challenges and needs.

-PRODUCT OFFERING Scania Citywide - Iow floor
+PRODUCT OFFERING

-axle Articulated Scania Citywide - low entry

-Articulated Scania Interlink - high floor

-2-axle 3-axle C-chassis - low floor

-K-chassis - low entry

-K-chassis - high floor

-Fully electric Power Torque Batteries Electric motor 300 kW peak 5400 Nm (peak) 8 or 10 battery packs 250 kW continuous (R85) 3400 Nm (continuous) Capacity: ~250 kWh or 320 kWh Hybrid electric (Euro 6) Power Torque Fuel 9-litre 320 hp (235 kW) 1600 Nm Biodiesel, HVO, diesel Electric motor 130 kW 1030 Nm Combustion (Euro 6) Power Torque Fuel 7-litre 280 hp (206 kW) 1200 Nm Biodiesel, HVO, diesel 9-litre 280 hp (206 kW) 1400 Nm HVO, diesel 320 hp (235 kW) 1600 Nm Biodiesel, HVO, diesel 360 hp (265 kW) 1700 Nm Biodiesel, HVO, diesel 9-litre 280 hp (206 kW) 1350 Nm Biogas, natural gas 340 hp (250 kW) 1600 Nm Biogas, natural gas 13-litre 370 hp (272 kW) 1900 Nm HVO, diesel 410 hp (302 kW) 2150 Nm Biodiesel, HVO, diesel SERVICE OFFERING Driver services Enables drivers to drive safer and more efficient, and can reduce theneed for maintenance.
+Fully electric Output Torque Batteries Electric machine 300 kW peak 250 kW continuous (R85) 2100 Nm 8 or 10 battery packs Capacity: 254 kWh or 330 kWh Combustion (Euro 6) Output Torque Fuel 7-litre 280 hp (206 kW) 1200 Nm Biodiesel, HVO, diesel 9-litre 280 hp (206 kW) 1400 Nm HVO, diesel 320 hp (235 kW) 1600 Nm Biodiesel, HVO, diesel 360 hp (265 kW) 1700 Nm Biodiesel, HVO, diesel 13-litre 370 hp (272 kW) 1900 Nm HVO, diesel 410 hp (302 kW) 2150 Nm Biodiesel, HVO, diesel

+SERVICE OFFERING

+Driver services

+Enables drivers to drive in a safe and efficient manner, and can reduce the need for maintenance.